Savepoint Management in Confluent Manager for Apache Flink

 Permissions are inherited from the parent Flink application or statement:

-• Create/Detach: Requires EDIT permission on the parent.
-Note that you can only use detach for Flink applications.
+• Create or detach: Requires EDIT permission on the parent.
+You can only detach savepoints for Flink applications.

 • View: Requires VIEW permission on the parent.